nibolam/silencr-prod/README.md

 ## Use

-- Silencr will automatically run in the background on supported streaming live TV sites.
+- On a supported streaming site, enable the extension by clicking on the extension icon then checking the box shown in the popup.
+Pressing Alt+M will also enable the extension.
-- To stop mute updates for the current session use the keyboard shortcut Alt+M. Hitting Alt+M again will resume mute updates.
+- To stop mute updates, uncheck the box in the pop or press Alt+M.